 You can still lose your home to foreclosure, even if the Chapter 7 trustee concludes he or she doesn’t want to sell it.
 The trustee may give up his claim to it, but the mortgage lender can still foreclosure, either after you receive a discharge or after the lender gets an order for “stay relief”.
 In these situations, Chapter 13 may be the better option.
 In Chapter 13, you can bring the mortgage current through an approved plan.
 An option if you want to keep your home is to obtain a personal loan or use retirement funds (which are exempt from bankruptcy) to pay the trustee the amount that would have been received in a sale of the house on the open market.

 For many people who are struggling to pay their bills including their mortgage, a Chapter 7 bankruptcy can help them keep their home by freeing them from the burden of paying credit cards or other debts so that more of their available money is left to pay a mortgage.

 All these considerations are heavily dependent on the facts of your individual situation.
 Getting early advice from a qualified and experienced bankruptcy attorney is essential.
 Early planning can make all the difference in the world.

 Contact Our Office

-We provide a free initial consultation to every client.
+At Neuner & Ventura, LLP, we work hard to alleviate the stress, anxiety and confusion that come with a potential bankruptcy filing.
+We offer a free initial consultation to every client.
 We do, however, reserve the right to charge a fee to review any work done by another attorney.
-For an appointment, call our office at 856-596-2828 or send us an e-mail.
+For an appointment, call us at 856-596-2828 or send us an e-mail.
 Evening and weekend appointments are available upon request.